 Chargebacks occur when a customer purchases your services and then contacts the bank for a refund.
 Although this is put into place to protect the consumer there are those who abuse it.
 Too many chargebacks can severely hurt your company and even get your merchant account closed.
 Ways to avoid chargebacks are to make sure your contact information is clearly listed where your customers can find it.
 It is a good idea to list all forms of contact information including email, chat support, and telephone numbers.
 When a disgruntled employee contacts your business it is a good practice to give the full refund instead of offering a partial refund.
 Offering a partial refund usually does not satisfy the customer and could result in contacting the bank for the full refund.

 What You Need

-When getting ready to search for the best company to process your payments make sure to do your research.
+When getting ready to search for the best company for online credit card processing make sure to do your research.
 Will will want a provider that offers the following.

 - Easy application process– Gone are the days of having to sit at a desk inside of the traditional bank to fill out pages of paperwork.

 - Dedicated representatives– One-on-one dedicated help to keep the whole process easy to understand and quick.

 - Cutting-edge technology– POS terminals, high risk processing, payment gateways for technical support businesses, and more.